 Many years ago people were first confronted with programs that were too big to fit in the available memory.
-The solution to this problem is usually adopted was to split the program into pieces, and they are also called overlays(Overlay advantages and disadvantages in programs).
+The solution to this problem is usually adopted was to split the program into pieces, and they are also called overlays(Overlays advantages and disadvantages in programs).

 Overlay() would start running first.
 When it was done, it would call another overlay, the idea of the overlay is to keep only those instructions and data in memory that are needed at the given time|Overlay advantages and disadvantages in programs|

 When other instructions are needed, they are loaded into the space occupied previously by instructions that are no longer needed.
 Some overlay system was highly complex, allowing multiple overlays in memory at once.

-The overlays were kept on the disk and swapped in and out memory by the operating system, dynamically as needed.
+The overlays were kept on the disk and swapped in and out of memory by the operating system, dynamically as needed.

 As an example, consider a two-pass assembler. during pass1, it constructs a symbol table, then during pass2, it generates machine language code. we may be able3 to partition such an assembler into pass1 code, pass2 code, the symbol table, and common support routines used by both pass1 and pass2.

-Assume that the size of these components are as follows-
+Assume that the size of these components is as follows-

 Symbol table \20KB

 Common routines 30KB

 We need 200KB of memory to load everything at once.
-If there is only 150KB available, we can not run over the process.
+If there are only 150KB available, we can not run over the process.
 However, notice that pass 1 and pass2 do not need to be in memory at the same time.

 We thus define two overlays- overlay A is a symbol table, common routines, and pass1, and overlay B is the symbol table, common routines, and pass2.